-- A potential solution could be to provide KPIs for intangibles that are not recognised.
-However, there are also issues related to KPIs: - (a) There is a lack of common definitions of KPIs.
-This affects comparability between entities and industries and could also affect at least the perceived reliability of the information provided. - (b) Relevant KPIs will likely be relevant for different entities.
+- 27 A potential solution could be to provide KPIs for intangibles that are not recognised. - 28 However, there are also issues related to KPIs: - (a) There is a lack of common definitions of KPIs.
+This affects comparability between entities and industries and could also affect at least the perceived reliability of the information provided. - (b) Relevant KPIs are likely to be entity or industry-specific.
 This also affects comparability and makes it more difficult to develop common definitions of KPIs.
 It also raises the question of whether to rely on voluntary disclosures or introduce mandatory requirements. - (c) The reliability of the information could also be questioned as it could be impacted by embedded assumptions, potential management bias, lack of independent challenge and inconsistencies across business.